 Scaling.
-After the data collection in winter 2006, both sets of items were scaled using the Rasch item response theory (IRT) methodology (Taylor, 2007).
+After the data collection in winter 2006, both sets of items were scaled using the Rasch item response theory methodology (Taylor, 2007).
 Scaling parameters from the 2005-2006 administration of the statewide assessment were used to guide the scaling.
 The experimental items were scaled along with the operational items to compare the fit of the experimental items and the operational items to the model.
 The difficulty parameters that resulted from running these analyses were also compared across items to determine comparability in difficulty.

-Differential Item Functioning.
-To analyze for differential item functioning or DIF the Mantel-Haenszel (MH) method was used for the following focal groups: students with an individualized education program (IEP) and ELLs at different levels of proficiency.
-(Note that these are slightly different groups than the analysis groups in the current study in that LD and DHH are not disaggregated).
+DIF.
+To analyze for DIF, the Mantel-Haenszel (MH) method was used for the following focal groups: students with an IEP and ELLs at different levels of proficiency.
+(Note that these are slightly different groups than the analysis groups in the current study in that LD and DHH are not disaggregated.)
 The MH approach to identifying DIF requires that students be matched on ability in order to attribute any remaining variation in item performance to DIF.
 The matching criterion used here was the student's total test score on the operational items.
 The operational test score continuum was divided into 10 categories for matching purposes.
 The approach used here was external matching as the items under study, the experimental items, were not included in the operational test score used for matching.
-As was expected, with the demographic makeup of the state, that the samples for groups of interest would be small.
-Small sample sizes proved to be problematic throughout this project, including early in the analysis of differential item functioning.
+As expected, due to the demographic makeup of the state, the samples for the group of interest were small.
+Small sample sizes proved to be problematic throughout this project, including early in the analysis of DIF.
 When sample sizes are small, the MH statistic lacks the power necessary to identify differentially functioning items (Parshall & Miller, 1995; Roussos & Stout, 1996).
-Therefore, while few items were identified using this method it is unclear whether this is because of the sample sizes or lack of DIF.
+Therefore, although few items were identified using this method, it is unclear whether this is because of the sample sizes or lack of DIF.

 As such, in addition to using the MH statistic to flag item problems, item characteristic curves from the various versions were compared graphically.
-Finally, t-tests and p-values were used to test for differences in item difficulty across the versions.
-Comparisons between the various versions of the experimental items were conducted using t-tests for each two-by-two pairing.
-Specifically, the t-test compared the difference in item difficulties and whether that difference was statistically significantly different than zero.
-In the case where the t-test was significant, the interpretation is that there is a significant difference in the difficulty of the two items being compared.
+Finally, t tests and p values were used to test for differences in item difficulty across the versions.
+Comparisons between the various versions of the experimental items were conducted using t tests for each two-by-two pairing.
+Specifically, the t test compared the difference in item difficulties and whether that difference was statistically significantly different than zero.
+In the case where the t test was significant, the interpretation is that there is a significant difference in the difficulty of the two items being compared.
 These comparisons were made for the entire sample as well as at the disaggregated level.
 In all, the comparisons for the overall sample and those of the disaggregated groups were within acceptable levels.